DarkMistofWoods/lyrical_genius/README.md

 # Lyrical Genius

-Lyrical Genius is a web application designed to help songwriters create, edit, and organize their lyrics with ease.
-It offers a user-friendly interface for managing song sections, applying styles, and previewing formatted lyrics.
+Lyrical Genius is a web application designed to help songwriters create, edit, and organize their lyrics for Suno with ease.
+It offers a user-friendly interface for managing song sections, applying styles, previewing formatted lyrics, and accessing helpful tools.

 ## Features